corda/corda/gradle-plugins/cordformation/README.rst

     task deployNodes(type: com.r3corda.plugins.Cordform, dependsOn: ['build']) {
         directory "./build/nodes" // The output directory
-        networkMap "Notary" // This will resolve a node in this configuration node {
+        networkMap "Notary" // The artemis address of the node named here will be used as the networkMapAddress on all other nodes. node {
             name "Notary"
             dirName "notary"